Disclosure process in Northern Ireland

 NI Direct website account

 Before a check can begin, an online account with the NI Direct website needs to be created by the applicant.

 Checking of ID documents

 Once an online account is set up on the NI Direct website, the applicant will need to meet with the volunteer line manager at a suitable venue with access to the internet.
-A template invitation letter is available for line managers to use, which provides guidance information for the applicant.
-If this is a recheck for someone whose disclosure is about to expire then use this letter.
+An invitation letter is available for line managers to use, which provides guidance information for the applicant.
+If this is a recheck for someone whose disclosure is about to expire then use the rechecks invitation letter.

 At this meeting, the applicant will need to have their ID documents with them.
 A list of suitable ID documents is available in the template invitation letter as above.

 Three documents should be produced in the name of the applicant; one from Group 1 and two from Group 1 or 2a or 2b.
 At least one document must show the applicant’s current address.
 If this is not possible, then four documents from Group 2a and 2b should be produced, one of which being a birth certificate issued after the time of birth.
 One document must show the applicant’s current address.

 The applicant then completes an AccessNI enhanced application.

 A pin number specific to The Scout Association will need to be entered as part of this process.
 This can be found within the Group Scout Leader Checklist and the Group Scout Leader Rechecks Checklist.

 As the ID document information is entered onto the AccessNI system, the volunteer line manager will need to complete an information form.